EvolvingSysadmin/Practicum/pages/recover/recover.md

 * **Primary NIST CSF 2.0 Category**: [Incident Recovery Plan Execution](#incident-recovery-plan-execution)

 ## NIST CSF 2.0 Recover Categories

+The Recover Categories are aimed at ensuring the organization can quickly and effectively return to normal operations, minimizing downtime and impact.
+Key components include recovery planning, improvements based on lessons learned, and communications to stakeholders during and after an incident.
+By strengthening these Categories, organizations can enhance their resilience, ensuring that they not only recover from disruptions but also continuously improve their response strategies for future incidents.
+A list and description of each specific Recover Category can be found below:

 ![NIST CSF 2.0 Recover Categories](/img/recover-categories.png)